arthur-fontaine/watercrawl/README.md

 - Make sure the model you're using supports `response_format` and `structured_outputs`.
 You can use the Models page on [OpenRouter](https://openrouter.ai/models) to filter models that support these.
 - Use `HappyDomBrowser` to pre-select the elements you want to scrape.
 You can reduce the input size for the AI by doing this.
 - If the website is static, you probably want to use `FetchBrowser` or `HappyDomBrowser`.
 If it's dynamic, you probably want to use `PuppeteerBrowser`.
+- You can combine multiple AIs using `MultiAI` to prevent quota limits.
+Personally, I use:
+  - OpenRouter which is limited to 200 free requests per day.
+  - Google AI Studio which has different limits according to the model used. (i.e., 50 free requests per day for `google/gemini-2.0-pro-exp` and 1500 free requests per day for `google/gemini-2.0-flash` as of 1st March 2025).
+You can get an API key for free at <https://aistudio.google.com/apikey>.
+Their API is compatible with OpenAI (see [OpenAI compatibility](https://ai.google.dev/gemini-api/docs/openai#rest)), so you can use `https://generativelanguage.googleapis.com/v1beta/openai` as the base URL.
+  - Fallback to local Ollama (which is slower according to your computer's performance) if all the above fail.